redpanda-data/connect/website/docs/components/outputs/kafka_franz.md

 </Tabs>

 Writes a batch of messages to Kafka brokers and waits for acknowledgement before propagating it back to the input.

+This output often out-performs the traditional `kafka` output as well as providing more useful logs and error messages.

 ## Fields